CardiacModelling/ical-model-review/Models/README.md

    - This model contains variables representing the inactivated fraction `F` instead of the more conventional recovered fraction `f = 1 - F`.
    - The variable `PCa` in this model includes a factor `F`, so that the true permeability is given by `PCa/F`.
 - Hund & Rudy 2004 ([original file](https://chaste.cs.ox.ac.uk/WebLab/entities/models/72/versions/bd9b7bb2cf9d96abe1f6299a83da1ed9b1b013fb))
-- Hund et al. 2008 (ICaL only): New implementation.
+- Hund et al. 2008: New implementation (ICaL only).
 - Inada et al. 2009 ([original file](https://models.physiomeproject.org/exposure/08bcead2dc05cf2709a598e7f61a6182))
 - Iyer et al. 2004 ([original file](https://chaste.cs.ox.ac.uk/WebLab/entities/models/27/versions/b374722702a941b1beedcc0822f8f1f333f09449))
    - In the available file, `tau _yCa` is given as `1 / ( 0.00336... / (0.5 + exp(-V / 5.54...)) + 0.00790... * exp(-V / 49.5...) )`.
      This has been changed to `1 / (0.00653 / (0.5 + exp(-V / 7.1)) + 0.00512 * exp(-V / 39.8))` in accordance with the published equations.
-- Kernik et al. 2019 (ICaL only): New implementation.
+- Kernik et al. 2019: New implementation (ICaL only).
 - Koivumaki et al. 2011 ([original file](https://models.physiomeproject.org/e/631/koivumaki-2011-pmr.cellml/))
 - Kurata et al. 2002 (ICaL) ([original file](https://models.physiomeproject.org/exposure/47b969553fcfe6f875d4e38d1fd33986))
    - The original CellML file gave `alpha_fCa` as 0.021 1/ms.
      This has been set to 0.035 1/ms in accordance with the published equations.
      Please note that the corrected CellML file contains only the ICaL component.
 - Li et al. 2010 ([original file](https://chaste.cs.ox.ac.uk/WebLab/entities/models/29/versions/8c33fb1cc93bed4886e30c6679a4454cff6222fe))
-- Li & Rudy 2011 (ICaL only): New implementation.
+- Li & Rudy 2011: New implementation (ICaL only).
 - Lindblad et al. 1996 ([original file](https://models.physiomeproject.org/exposure/036dcdf013d736a376bf4d8f429bb804))
   - The original CellML file has `ICaL` given as `gCaL * dL * fL * dp * (V - ECa)`.
     This has been changed to `gCaL * (dL * fL + dp) * (V - ECa)` in accordance with the published equations.
-- Liu et al. 1993 (ICaL only): New implementation.
+- Liu et al. 1993: New implementation (ICaL only).
-- Livshitz & Rudy 2007 HRd (ICaL only): New implementation.
+- Livshitz & Rudy 2007 HRd: New implementation (ICaL only).
   - This study describes modifications of the Hund et al. 2004 and Luo & Rudy 1994 models.
-    Only the Hund modification includes an updated ICaL, for which we created a new (ICaL only) implementation.
+    Only the Hund modification includes an updated ICaL, for which we created a new implementation.
     A CellML file for the Luo & Rudy modification is available from PMR.
 - Lovell et al. 2004 (ICaL) ([original file](https://models.physiomeproject.org/exposure/5055e8e1a4fb76cc90067d9e0997bb29))
   - The original file gave the ODE for `A_CaL` contained a term `beta_1 * I_1` that was corrected to `beta_2 * I_1`,  in accordance with the published equations.